For people with disabilities, having a home that’s accessible and accommodates their needs can have a huge impact on quality of life.

 Who is eligible for financial support?

-- Your total household income must be within or below an established range, based on your household size and geographic region.
+- The total household income must be at or below the established limit based on the location of the community.

-- Your home must already meet minimum health and safety standards.
+- The home must meet minimum health and safety standards.

 What home modifications are covered by this program?

-Financial support is available for a wide range of home modifications related to your disability.
-For example, we can help you with accessibility features such as:
+Financial support is available for a wide range of home modifications related to a disability.
+For example, we can help with accessibility features such as:

 - handrails, chair lifts and bath lifts